fabanc/esri-canada-uc-experience-builder-widgets/working-with-feature-layers/step-3-use-data-source-setting/ReadMe.md

 # Description

 This exercise shows how to plug your widget with a feature layer data source.
 This time, we will be counting the numbers of features from a feature layer.
-The widget will return the total numbers of records returned with the feature layer.
+The widget will return the total numbers of records returned with the feature layer, regardless of what is displayed in the current map extent.

 # Screenshots